MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

 <h3> What is Azure Data Factory? </h3>

-<p> What is at the core of every Business Intelligence, Data Science, and Machine Learning project?
-Data!
-You need to collect, move, store, transform, integrate, and prepare your data.
+<p> What is at the core of every Business Intelligence, Data Science, and Machine Learning project? <b>Data!</b> You need to collect, move, store, transform, integrate, and prepare your data.
 That can be a pretty big and time-consuming task, right?
 Wouldn’t it be cool if we could do all of those things automatically, like, in a data factory or something?
 Azure Data Factory (ADF) is a hybrid data integration service that enables you to quickly and efficiently create automated data pipelines – without having to write any or little amount of code!  </p>

 <h3> What can you do with Azure Data Factory </h3>